gemstone/root-dev/README.md

 #### Local Project References

 The [gemstone.sln](gemstone.sln) uses a single build configuration called `Development`.
-The `Development` build configuration is used to associate local "project" references instead of NuGet-based "package" references that are only active when using this solution.
+The `Development` build configuration is used to associate local "project" references instead of "package" references (e.g., NuGet) that are only active when using this solution.
 For example, a project referencing both the [common](https://github.com/gemstone/common) and [expressions](https://github.com/gemstone/expressions) gemstone libraries would conditionally use local "project" references using the following in the `.csproj` file:

 ```
 <ItemGroup>